 - Certificates must be laminated and posted in a conspicuous area where food is being prepared.
 If this is not possible the school must keep an up to date copy on file.

-- Complete the registration application for a permit.
+- Complete the Manitoba Health Department registration application for a permit.
 Registration forms can be found on the Health Protection Branch Website.

 - The registration form must be accompanied by and provide information on the menu, food source (where you are purchasing/buying from), where the food is being cooked, number of people attending, and how the function will be set up (refrigeration, hot/cold holding, hand washing, etc.).

-- The permit must be posted in a conspicuous area where the food is being prepared.
+- Where a permit is required it must be posted in a conspicuous area where the food is being prepared.
 If you are not sure if a permit is required please contact the Health Inspector or the divisional Safety Officer for assistance.

 - To contact a Health Inspector please use the following link: District Public Health Inspector.